PBbw | R Documentation |

 The bandwidth parameter for the distribution function kernel estimator is calculated, using the plug-in method of Polansky and Baker (2000).
 Four possible kernel functions can be used for the kernel estimator: "e" Epanechnikov, "n" Normal, "b" Biweight and "t" Triweight.
-Because kernel estimators of derivatives of order bigger than two are required, only the normal kernel is used in this case.
+Because kernel estimators of derivatives of order greater than two are required, only the normal kernel is used in this case.

 type_kernel |

 The kernel function used.
 You can use four types: "e" Epanechnikov, "n" Normal, "b" Biweight and "t" Triweight.
-The kernel normal is used by default. |
+The normal kernel is used by default. |

 vec_data |